Learn to measure the perceived brightness of astronomical objects and perform a time-series analysis

-Once you’ve set the object and reference, MaxIm DL can automatically photometer every single image in the folder and produce a light curve at the end.
+Once you’ve set the object and reference, MaxIm DL can automatically photometer every single image in the folder and produce a light curve once its done with the automatic photometry.
 To do so, click on the “Graph” tab on the Photometry window.

 Do this for all of the images, and slowly you’ll see some points on the graph.
 Eventually, you’ll get the following.
 (If you don’t, right-click the y-axis of the graph and click “Auto”.)

 The graph is plotting the (instrumental) brightness of both the exoplanet star and the reference star.
 Dips in transits are extremely small, and so we have to zoom into the graph to see the dip in the light curve properly.
 We can ignore the data of the reference star.

 To adjust the graph to show the dip clearer, right-click the y-axis and set: